Indomie: Mi Goreng

-The Mi Goreng (stir fry) line of instant noodles by Indomie, based on the Indonesian dish mie goreng (fried noodle), entered the market in 1983 and is distributed in North America, Europe, Africa, Australasia, and various regions in Asia.
+The Mi Goreng (stir fry) line of instant noodles is based on the Indonesian dish mie goreng (fried noodles).
+It entered the market in 1983 and is distributed in North America, Europe, Africa, Australasia, and various regions in Asia.
 The brand flavours are sold in varying weight packets of around 85 grams (3 oz) and contain two sachets of flavourings.
-The first sachet has three segments and carries the liquid condiments: sweet soy sauce, chili sauce, and seasoning oil with fried onion flakes.
-The other sachet has two segments for dry seasoning powder and flake of fried shallot.
-In some regions, Mi Goreng is also available in Jumbo (large) packs, a larger variant with a net weight of 127–129 grams (4.48-4.55 oz).
+The first sachet has three segments containing sweet soy sauce, chili sauce, and seasoning oil.
+The other sachet has two segments for dry seasoning powder and fried shallot flakes.
+In some regions, Mi Goreng is also available in Jumbo (large) packs, a larger variant with a net weight of 127–129 grams (4.48–4.55 oz).

-The line is available in Mi Goreng (original fried noodle, also available with fried onion and chili sauce in Java and Bali islands of Indonesia, as well in Australia, Canada, and the United States), Mi Goreng Pedas (hot and spicy fried noodle with fried onion), Mi Goreng Rasa Ayam Panggang (barbeque chicken flavour fried noodle, available with fried onion in export markets), and Mi Goreng Rasa Sate (Satay flavour fried noodle with fried onion, currently available in Taiwan and Australia).
-The first three flavours are also available in cup noodle variant in export markets.
-There is also Mi Goreng Rasa Cabe Ijo or Mi Goreng Perisa Cili Hijau (green chili flavour fried noodle, only available in Indonesia, Malaysia and Saudi Arabia), Mi Goreng Rasa Iga Penyet (spicy beef ribs flavour fried noodle, available in Indonesia, Vietnam and export markets), Mi Goreng Rasa Soto (Soto flavour fried noodle, currently available in Malaysia), Mi Goreng Rasa Sambal Matah (Balinese Sambal flavour fried noodle), Mi Goreng Rasa Sambal Rica-Rica (Minahasan Sambal flavour fried noodle), and Mi Goreng Kriuuk..
+The line is available in Mi Goreng (original fried noodles, also available with fried onion and chili sauce in Java and Bali islands of Indonesia, as well as in Australia, Canada, and the United States), Mi Goreng Pedas (spicy fried noodle with fried onion), Mi Goreng Rasa Ayam Panggang (barbeque chicken flavoured fried noodle, available with fried onion in export markets), and Mi Goreng Rasa Sate (Satay flavour fried noodles with fried onion; discontinued in Indonesia and currently only available in Taiwan and Australia).
+The first three flavours are also available in cup noodle variants in export markets.
+There is also Mi Goreng Rasa Cabe Ijo or Mi Goreng Perisa Cili Hijau (green chili flavour fried noodle, only available in Indonesia, Malaysia, Saudi Arabia, and Taiwan), Mi Goreng Rasa Iga Penyet (spicy beef ribs flavour fried noodle, available in Indonesia, Vietnam, and export markets), Mi Goreng Rasa Soto (Soto flavour fried noodle, currently available in Malaysia), Mi Goreng Rasa Sambal Matah (Balinese Sambal flavour fried noodle; has since been discontinued), Mi Goreng Rasa Sambal Rica-Rica (Minahasan Sambal flavour fried noodle), and Mi Goreng Kriuuk..
 Pedas (fried noodle with spicy crunchy fried onion).
 The latter three are only available in Indonesia.
-The Jumbo variant is only available in Mi Goreng (original fried noodle with fried onion), and Mi Goreng Rasa Ayam Panggang (barbeque chicken flavour fried noodle with dried vegetable garnish).
+The Jumbo variant is only available in Mi Goreng (original fried noodles with fried onion), Mi Goreng Rasa Ayam Panggang (barbeque chicken flavour fried noodles with dried vegetable garnish), and Mi Goreng Rendang (Rendang flavored fried noodle with Krendangz fried topping).